GenomicsAotearoa/metagenomics_summer_school/docs/day3/ex11_coverage_and_taxonomy.md

 This can all be achieved in a single command, although it must be performed through a slurm script due to the high memory requirements of the process.

+For the following exercises, we will be working in `8.prokaryotic_taxonomy/`.

 Create a new script

 ```bash